Hands on: Hands on: iPhone 11 review

 The iPhone 11 release date is set to be a lot earlier than its predecessor relative to the flagship phone.
 The iPhone XR launched later than the XS last year, but the iPhone 11 will launch alongside the iPhone 11 Pro and iPhone 11 Pro Max, with pre-orders starting on September 13 before it goes on sale from September 20.

-The price is hugely impressive in the US, where it starts at $699 for the 64GB storage model - we can’t begin to call this phone ‘cheap’, but that’s a drop over the iPhone XR, and it's an incredible thing for Apple to do here (it's £729 in the UK, and AU$1,199 in Australia, which is less of a drop than last year than in US, but still competitive).
+The price is hugely impressive in the US, where it starts at $699 for the 64GB storage model - we can’t begin to call this phone ‘cheap’, but that’s a drop over the iPhone XR, and it's an incredible thing for Apple to do here (it's £729 in the UK, and AU$1,199 in Australia, which is less of a drop over the XR than in US, but still competitive).

-There are, as usual, a range of storage options to go for - these start with the aforementioned 64GB model, and there are 256GB and 512GB versions too (although we are confirming these) if you’re looking to spend more money to get extra storage.
+There are, as usual, a range of storage options to go for - these start with the aforementioned 64GB model, and there are 256GB and 512GB versions too, if you’re looking to spend more money to get extra storage.

 Camera